 This summer’s conference is hosted by the Legal Writing Institute, the Clinical Legal Education Association, and The City Law School, City, University of London.
 It will take place from Wednesday, July 26 through Friday, July 28, 2023.
 The conference will be held at the The City Law School and will take place in-person.
 The conference will take place in both of the law school’s buildings on Whiskin and Sebastian Streets.
 The buildings are separated by a few city blocks and a comfortable ten-minute walk; sessions will be timed accordingly.

-Because people will be traveling from all over the world, and because we respect those who are immunocompromised or otherwise need to continue masking protocols, we ask that everyone plan to wear a mask during sessions.
+Because people will be traveling from all over the world, and because we respect those who are immunocompromised or otherwise need to continue masking protocols, we encourage mask wearing during sessions.
 We will provide a system of stickers on conference badges to indicate whether people would prefer to be socially distanced.

 Poster presenters should plan to bring or ship to their hotel their posters in a form easily pinned to a tack board, which we will provide (we will also provide the tacks).
 We highly recommend bringing this with you in a travel tube.
-We are looking for printing options nearby for those who may need to print on site.
+You may also want to locate a print shop near your hotel.

-The early-bird registration fee will be $475.
-After May 15, 2023, registration will be $525.
+The current registration fee is $525.
 Fees have gone up slightly from what we anticipated, in large part because we expect to serve one additional meal due to overwhelming interest and an expanded program.
 Registration will likely close early July.
 Registration on-site will not be available, and unfortunately, we are not able to provide grants for this conference.
 Ph.D. candidates for whom the fee poses a significant problem should contact us directly.

 Times have changed!
 We were not able to reserve rooms at a “conference hotel” without LWI taking the risk of paying in advance for all of the rooms/nights.
 For this reason, you will need to select and book your hotel room on our own.
 Please see this suggested hotel list for good options nearby.
 Please note that some of this information may have become be outdated, but this list should provide a good start to your search.